 All DPD students in the Nutrition & Dietetics major at Samford University will receive a Verification Statement upon graduation with a BS degree and completion of DPD requirements.
-Students with a BS degree in another area who complete DPD requirements will also receive a verification statement upon graduation or if a BS degree has already been conferred a verification statement will be issued by the Samford DPD upon completion of DPD requirements.
+Students with a BS degree in another area who complete DPD requirements will also receive a verification statement upon graduation.
+If a BS degree has already been conferred, a verification statement will be issued by the Samford DPD upon completion of DPD requirements.
 The verification statement certifies that all DPD requirements have been met.
 The verification statement is needed for entrance into a Dietetic Internship or other supervised practice program.
 After successful completion of the Dietetic Internship or other supervised practice program, students are eligible to sit for the CDR credentialing exam for to become a Registered Dietitian/Nutritionist.
 Licensure may also be required by the state of residence.
+Note: after January 1, 2024, students must also have a Masters' degree to be eligible to take the CDR credentialing exam.